dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 file with `lib/main.dart`.
 Restart recompiles the entrypoint of the current run;
 Hot Reload is only offered for Flutter applications and recompiles changes for that same running entrypoint.
 For Dart console programs, a successful launch immediately restores Run and disables Stop.
-Execution is not tracked: an async `main()`, timers, and other background work may continue producing console output until the next run replaces the sandbox.

 Whether that entrypoint is presented as a Flutter application or a console program is determined as described in [SDK detection](#sdk-detection).